 Oil that is spilled on the surface is also subject to dispersion caused by breaking waves.
-This occurs naturally, but can be enhanced by surface application of dispersants.
+Though this occurs naturally, it can be enhanced by surface application of dispersants.
 The dispersion causes the oil to break into small droplets, which can be entrained below the surface by waves, turbulence, and Langmuir circulation.
-Their depth and persistence of the dispersion in the water column depends on droplet size, where smaller droplets are less buoyant and tend to entrain deeper into the water column and persist there longer.
-Droplets smaller than 70 microns have been observed to remain permanently suspended in the water column (Lunel, Swannell et al. 1995).
+Their depth and the persistence of the dispersion in the water column depend on droplet size, where smaller droplets are less buoyant and tend to entrain deeper into the water column and persist there longer.
+Droplets smaller than 70 $\mu$ m have been observed to remain permanently suspended in the water column (Lunel et al., 1995).

-Until recently, most models of surface oil dispersion have relied on the study by Delvigne and Sweeney (DS model;1988), which was summarized in the NRC (2005) study.
+Until recently, most models of surface oil dispersion have relied on the study by Delvigne and Sweeney (1988, DS model), which was summarized in the NRC (2005) study.
 In the DS model, the number of oil droplets for each size is a power law of that size, namely:

-$N \sim d^{-a}$ (2)
+$$N \sim d^{-a} \tag{2}$$

 where "a" is a constant around 2.3.
-The Committee notes that Eqn (2) describes a DSD based on the number of droplets, rather than mass, as described earlier in connection with sub surface droplet size distributions.
-The simplicity of Eq.
-(2) and the fact that the model provides a way for entraining droplets into the water column, has contributed to the popularity of the DS model.
-A group of researchers at the Department of Fisheries and Oceans Canada reported a series of dispersion experiments in the wave tank at the Bedford Institute of Oceanography (Li et al., 2008; 2009; 2010).
-They found the total oil concentration to be related to the energy dissipation rate through the equations $c \sim \epsilon^{0.32}$ and $c \sim \epsilon^{0.43}$ for oils without and with dispersant, respectively.
-They observed the droplet size mass distribution to be lognormal in the absence of dispersant and bimodal when dispersants were used.
-In the latter case, they found one peak to be below 10 microns and another at 100 microns or larger, depending on the oil and mixing energy.
+The committee notes that Equation 2 describes a DSD based on the number of droplets, rather than mass, as described earlier in connection with subsurface droplet size distributions.
+The simplicity of Equation 2, and the fact that the model provides a way for entraining droplets into the water column, has contributed to the popularity of the DS model.
+A group of researchers at the Department of Fisheries and Oceans (DFO; also known as Fisheries and Oceans Canada) reported a series of dispersion experiments in the wave tank at the Bedford Institute of Oceanography (Li et al., 2008a,b, 2009a,b,c, 2010).
+They found the total oil concentration to be related to the energy dissipation rate through the equations $c \sim e^{0.32}$ and $c \sim e^{0.43}$ for oils without and with dispersant, respectively.
+They observed the droplet size mass distribution to be log-normal in the absence of dispersant and bimodal when dispersants were used.
+In the latter case, they found one peak to be below 10 μm and another at 100 μm or larger, depending on the oil and mixing energy.
 Attempts at modeling the DSD of the DFO data were conducted by Boufadel et al. (2008) and Chen et al. (2009).
-Zhao et al. (2014) used the VDROP model to predict the DSD under hypothetical breaking waves at sea.
+Zhao et al. (2014b) used the VDROP-J model to predict the DSD under hypothetical breaking waves at sea.
 They accounted indirectly for the entrainment by removing droplets smaller than 100 μm from the slick.
 However, the approach is very demanding computationally and requires detailed data for calibration, which are not available for different wave configurations.

 A limitation of the DS model is that, while it accounts for viscosity, it does not consider IFT.
-Indeed the range of IFT used by DS was narrow-from 18 to 30 mN/m, which is representative of untreated oil but not chemically dispersed oil.
+Indeed, the range of IFT used by DS was narrow from 18 to 30 mN/m, which is representative of untreated oil but not chemically dispersed oil.
 More recently, Zeinstra-Helfrich et al. (2017) revisited the DS equations, introduced the impact of IFT, and proposed a dispersibility factor to determine when dispersants should be used.
-Their approach assumes that the DSD follows a lognormal mass distribution, which agrees with observations in the absence of dispersant.
+Their approach assumes that the DSD follows a log-normal mass distribution, which agrees with observations in the absence of dispersant.